Jump to:

 Musicians should similarly bring their instruments in to the evaluation when possible.
 An ergonomic assessment of the musician-instrument interface (holding or supporting and playing the instrument) while seated or standing is necessary.
 It is helpful if the musician is observed playing different musical passages.
 A video assessment can also be useful, since some symptoms and physical examination findings occur with fatigue or repetitive movements.
 Symptoms may also be very subtle and easily missed in real time but can be picked up on slowed-down video replay.

-Special attention should be paid to the artists’ behavior and affective state, as anxiety/depression and eating disorders have been found to be very prevalent especially in the dance population.18
+Special attention should be paid to the artists’ behavior and affective state, as anxiety/depression and eating disorders have been found to be very prevalent especially in the dance population.21

 Laboratory studies

 Appropriate laboratory studies will depend on the suspected condition but are not typically necessary.
-Work-up may include a complete blood count, basic metabolic panel, thyroid function tests, creatine kinase and hormonal levels.
-Genetic testing may be indicated if considering joint hypermobility syndrome or other genetically predisposed condition like a neuromuscular disorder.
+Work-up may include a complete blood count, basic metabolic panel, thyroid function tests, creatine kinase and inflammatory parameters when suspecting rheumatological disease.
+Workup of athletes with suspected REDs may additionally include FSH, LH, estradiol and testosterone, cortisol, markers of bone health such as Vitamin D and parathyroid hormone levels, iron and ferritin studies and others, as appropriate.
+Genetic testing may be indicated if considering joint hypermobility syndrome or other genetically predisposed conditions like a neuromuscular disorder.

 Imaging

 Similar to laboratory studies, necessary imaging will also depend on the suspected condition.
 This may include X-rays, ultrasound, and magnetic resonance imaging (MRI).
-MRI can detect soft-tissue injuries and is more sensitive than X-rays for detecting compression or insufficiency fractures but is more costly and less real-time than ultrasound.
-For evaluation of bone stress injuries, which are common in dancers, dual-energy X-ray absorptiometry (DEXA) and bone scan imaging should be obtained to evaluate for potential bone density loss commonly seen with RED-S.
+MRI can detect soft-tissue injuries and is more sensitive than X-rays for detecting stress, compression, or insufficiency fractures but is more costly and less real-time than ultrasound.
+For evaluation of bone stress injuries, which are common in dancers, dual-energy X-ray absorptiometry (DEXA) and bone scan imaging should be considered to evaluate for potential bone density loss commonly seen with REDs.

 Supplemental assessment tools